Themistocles: Second Persian invasion of Greece

-In 481 BC, a congress of Greek city-states was held, during which 30 or so states agreed to ally themselves against the forthcoming invasion.
+In 481 BC a congress of Greek city-states was held, during which 30 or so states agreed to ally themselves against the forthcoming invasion.
 The Spartans and Athenians were foremost in this alliance, being sworn enemies of the Persians.

 The Spartans claimed the command of land forces, and since the Greek (hereafter referred to as "Allied") fleet would be dominated by Athens, Themistocles tried to claim command of the naval forces.
-However, the other naval powers, including Corinth and Aegina refused to give command to the Athenians, and Themistocles pragmatically backed down.
-Instead, as a compromise, the Spartans (an insignificant naval power), in the person of Eurybiades were to command the naval forces.
-It is clear from Herodotus, however, that Themistocles would be the real leader of the fleet.
+However, the other naval powers, including Corinth and Aegina, refused to give command to the Athenians, and Themistocles pragmatically backed down.
+Instead, as a compromise, the Spartans (an insignificant naval power), in the person of Eurybiades, were to command the naval forces.
+Herodotus is clear, however, that Themistocles commanded the fleet in all but name.

-The 'congress' met again in the spring of 480 BC.
-A Thessalian delegation suggested that the allies could muster in the narrow Vale of Tempe, on the borders of Thessaly, and thereby block Xerxes's advance.
+The congress met again in the spring of 480 BC.
+A Thessalian delegation suggested that the allies could muster in the narrow Vale of Tempe, on the borders of Thessaly, and thereby block Xerxes' advance.
 A force of 10,000 hoplites was dispatched under the command of the Spartan polemarch Euenetus and Themistocles to the Vale of Tempe, which they believed the Persian army would have to pass through.
-However, once there, Alexander I of Macedon warned them that the vale could be bypassed by several other passes, and that the army of Xerxes was overwhelmingly large, and the Greeks retreated.
+However, once there, Alexander I of Macedon warned them that the vale could be bypassed in several ways and that the army of Xerxes was overwhelmingly large, and the Greeks retreated.
 Shortly afterwards, they received the news that Xerxes had crossed the Hellespont.